matusmarcin/curly-funicular/README.md

 * Learn more about ReactJS and modern frontend tools
 * Explore JS testing
 * Play with cool CI tools
-* Find out when I'm goint to be debt free
+* Find out when I'm going to be debt free

 # Installation